 The Rabbinical School curriculum is a highly integrated, structured program designed to take you on a five- or six-year journey of growth and acquisition of knowledge.

-Several other courses are offered each year that relate to the theme of the Core Jewish Living course, offering an integrated, thematic curriculum.
+Several other courses are offered each year that relate to the theme of the Core Jewish Living course and there are a comprehensive series of professional development courses and expierences.
+Ours is an integrated, thematic and practical curriculum that nourishes the mind and spirit and prepares students to serve in the world as rabbis.

 Fouses on acquiring a foundation in Torah and Talmud, with as much emphasis put on the content of the learning as the skills needed to learn.